johnthwong/johnthwong.github.io/index.md

 <br>

 ### [TPC: Supreme Court Ruling on IEEPA Tariffs Could Ease Cost Burdens, But Less Than You Might Think](https://taxpolicycenter.org/taxvox/supreme-court-ruling-ieepa-tariffs-could-ease-cost-burdens-less-you-might-think)
-We put the tariff rules engine to analyze the marginal impact of IEEPA tariffs and simulate new tariffs.
+We use the tariff rules engine to analyze the marginal impact of IEEPA tariffs and simulate new tariffs.
 [Read more](https://taxpolicycenter.org/taxvox/supreme-court-ruling-ieepa-tariffs-could-ease-cost-burdens-less-you-might-think)
 <br>
 <br>